lisroach/Switch_Crawl/README.md

 How to run:
 ---------
 python topology.py

-You will be required to enter the username and password for your switches.
+You will be required to enter the username and password for your switches, as well as your initial switch mgmt ip address.
-It is assumed the username and password are consistent in the environment.
+It is assumed the username and password are consistent in the environment, but the script will crawl through all of your switches to find the connected management IP addresses.

 Contact info:
 ----------